What Equipment Does Ed Sheeran Use?

-The Martin LX1E has proven wildly popular since its launch.
+- Martin LX1E This mini acoustic powerhouse has proven wildly popular since its launch.
 Despite its small size, the guitar produces a wonderfully bold, volume rich tone which elevates it above mere practice or travel guitar status.
 It also allows learners and budget-conscious players an opportunity to own a guitar from one of the music world’s truly heavyweight brands.

-When it comes to electric guitars, Ed prefers Fender Stratocasters.
+- Fender Stratocaster.
 Many acoustic players find the Strat the easiest electric to work with, on account of its contoured body, thin neck and balanced tone.
 Ed’s main electric is actually an Eric Clapton signature guitar which he had custom painted by a graffiti artist, and he has also been seen sporting a rather dashing PRS at the 2014 iTunes Festival.

 Ed Sheeran’s Guitar Pedals

-The Boss RC-20XL is no longer in production, having been superseded by the Boss RC-30.
-This pedal follows many of the same principles as the RC-20XL, in that it has two pedals to control two different tracks, but it packs in a larger memory for capturing ever evolving sounds, and a couple of in-built effects to help further colour your performance.
+- The Boss RC-30.
+While Ed now uses his own custom-built looping device – more on that later – he started off using the humble Boss range of loopers.
+This pedal has two switches to control two different tracks, but it packs in a larger memory for capturing ever evolving sounds, and a couple of in-built effects to help further colour your performance.
 He previously used the Boss RC20XL – Specifically the groundbreaking Boss RC20XL.
 The Boss RC-20XL is no longer in production.

-- Boss RC300 – For the more advanced looper, you may prefer to look at the flagship Boss RC-300, which offers three independent tracks with full start/stop/overdub control of each.
+- Boss RC300 – For the more advanced looper, you may prefer to look at the flagship Boss RC300, which offers three independent tracks with full start/stop/overdub control of each.
 This particular model is perfect for any performers looking to introduce a wide range of instruments into their rig, like percussion, synths, drums or vocals.

-As Ed became more proficient in looping, he began looking for ways to develop and improve his capability.
+- Chewie Monsta – As Ed became more proficient in looping, he began looking for ways to develop and improve his capability.
 For many players this would mean looking at the top end of the range for new guitars and equipment.
-The guy is probably financially secure for life so splashing out on something like the Martin 00-28VS would have been entirely understandable.
-However Ed still largely uses the same Martin LX1E he has always used, albeit in a slightly more roadworn condition than it was, and instead looked at how he could add new features to his looping setup.
+However Ed still largely uses the same Martin LX1E he has always used, albeit in a slightly more roadworn condition than it was, and instead looks at how he can add new features to his looping setup.